-If you want to read a lot of information from the same news source online, you should subscribe and support them so that they don’t go away one day.
+When you are willing to read news or articles from famous news sites like The Washington Post, The New York Times, etc. But these sites won’t allow you to read their articles or news without getting a subscription.
+In this situation, either you have to buy a subscription or switch to another site and find there.
 However, if you only want to read one or two items from an online newspaper or magazine that you don’t usually read or love, there are a few workarounds you may use to get over the barrier without spending any money.

-How to Get Around Paywalls on Android Phone
+How to Get Around Paywalls on Android Phones

-So, how to bypass paywalls on android device?
-To bypass hard paywall on Android Phones, there are ways of methods the android users can follow.
-Here we will talk about the easiest and simplest method so that you can easily get rid of this problem without a subscription and using any specific paywall android app.
+So, how to bypass paywalls on Android devices?
+To bypass the hard paywall on Android Phones, there are ways of methods Android users can follow.
+Here we will talk about the easiest and simplest method so that you can easily get rid of this problem without a subscription and without using any specific paywall Android app.
 So let’s get started.

 Now a new dialogue box will appear which has several options.
 You have to choose the site setting options from them.